KC Farm School’s 2025-2028 Strategic Plan

 We co-create equitable opportunities for everyone.

-Equity is woven into every decision we make.
+Equal access to resources and opportunities is woven into every decision we make.
 We work to remove barriers to ensure that everyone can thrive.